 - 55 percent of people indicate free shipping as the most important factor when online shopping

 - Nearly 3 in 5 consumers are at least somewhat likely to abandon their shopping cart if they discover they have to pay shipping costs at the time of purchase

-The simple fact that roughly 60 percent of consumers are inclined to abandon their shopping cart upon discovering shipping costs speaks to impact that free shipping can have.
+The simple fact that roughly 60 percent of consumers are inclined to abandon their shopping cart upon discovering shipping costs speaks to impact that free shipping can have when included in a digital strategy.
 A study from Stamps.com also found that free shipping was the most effective promotional tool during holiday sales.
 It outweighed several other traditional promo strategies such as two-for-one deals, a free gift with a purchase and even saving money on a purchase.
 If free shipping is something you haven’t yet considered, it’s well worth some experimentation.